 In the teaser, Hondo silences two of the renegades who attacked a wagon unassisted--as he puts it, they "won't be in for breakfast".
 That was with his gun, though.
 With his fists, Emberato notches four kayos in the cantina.
 First, the aforementioned cattle punchers, then the subtly villainous Tribolet and henchman Krantz go down for the count from the same left cross.

 It hosts two of Hondo's TKOs during Hondo and the War Cry, and three tables and a chair bite the dust.
 Ever think Hondo would get barred from the place if he wasn't buying most of Buffalo's drinks?

 Sam's aforementioned refusal to move from the doorway is his showcase scene (which was filmed specifically for this episode, apart from the pilot feature), but he gets another pivotal moment when he blocks a tomahawk wielding renegade from rejoining the battle.
 Great job--but I doubt that'll get you any table scraps, Sam!

 |Well, how about if I do some yoga?|

 THE BOTTOM LINE:

-More leisurely paced than the opener, with its emphasis on development of supporting characters and tying up a few loose ends, but Hondo and the War Cry is no less effective.
+More leisurely paced than the opener, with its emphasis on development of supporting characters and tying up a few loose ends, but Hondo and the War Cry is no less effective, finishing a strong two-part introduction.
 In the Fenady canon, the series is a logical progression from THE REBEL and BRANDED, as both shows followed a drifting veteran after the Civil War.
 HONDO examines what happens once the loner finally stops wandering.
 Nicely developed two-parter by the producer, establishing a wide range of possibilities for Lane's subsequent adventures. (*** out of four)